moq-wg/moq-transport/draft-ietf-moq-transport.md

 A publisher MUST send fetched groups in group order, either ascending or descending.
 Within each group, objects are sent in Object ID order;
 subgroup ID is not used for ordering.

+A publisher which receives a Fetch message with a Fetch Type of 0x2 should treat it as a Fetch with the following fields dynamically determined from the corresponding Subscribe:

+* Track Namespace: Same as in the corresponding Subscribe

+* Track Name: Same as in the corresponding SUBSCRIBE

+* StartGroup: LatestGroup as determined for the SUBSCRIBE minus PreviousGroups from the JOIN

+* StartObject: Always 0

+* EndGroup: StartGroup of the corresponding SUBSCRIBE minus 1 (double check minus 1)

+* EndObject: StartObject of the corresponding SUBSCRIBE minus 1 (double check minus 1)

+A Joining Fetch MUST be sent in ascending group order.

 ## FETCH_CANCEL {#message-fetch-cancel}